Seigo Yuri Akui: First Rookie of the Year tournament

 Akui had a short amateur career during which he amassed a 20–7 record, before making his debut at the age of 19.
 He made his debut against Yuki Sueyoshi on 20 April 2014, in the quarterfinals of the West Japan light flyweight Rookie of the Year tournament.
 He beat Sueyoshi by unanimous decision, with all three judges awarding him all four rounds of the fight.
 Akui was given an automatic pass for his semifinal bout, which was expected to take place in July 2014, as his opponent pulled withdrew.
 Akui faced the undefeated Michitaka Muto in the tournament finals on 14 September 2014.
 He won the fight by unanimous decision, with scores of 40–36, 39-37 and 39–37.
 Akui was furthermore crowned the tournament MVP.

-Akui was scheduled to face the another "Rookie of the Year" regional tournament winner Seita Ogido on 9 November 2014, for the All Japan Rookie of the Year title.
+Akui was scheduled to face another "Rookie of the Year" regional tournament winner Seita Ogido on 9 November 2014, for the All Japan Rookie of the Year title.
 The fight was ruled a draw, with two judges being split as to the winner, while the third judge scored it an even 38-38.
 Ogido was ruled the better fighter however, and advanced to the next round of the tournament.